kwyoke/DDBS-2020/sharding/load_shard_populate_doc.md

 We have to shard db.read according to user region, so first we need to add a region column to db.read, set that as index, and configure sharding zones based on it.

 ### Adding region column to db.read
-We use aggregate pipeline with #lookup to perform the join, which is not as intuitive in mongodb as in sql.
+We use aggregate pipeline with $lookup to perform the join, which is not as intuitive in mongodb as in sql.

 We first create another temporary collection db.uid_reg from db.user as $lookup only works on unsharded collections.
 ```